 An organization’s primary goal for new hires is to transition them from onboarding to productivity as quickly as possible.
 This being the case, each year, a new crop of intelligent, highly technical entry-level developers enter the job market.
 These new graduates may be trained in data structures, computer logic, and parallel computing.
 However, most don’t have the knowledge or experience to develop secure code.

 This missing skill often costs an organization thousands of dollars in patching vulnerabilities stemming from unsecured code.
 Additionally, it’s important to consider the cost of losing business and sensitive information due to a variety of potential vulnerabilities.

-During the first few months in their new role, an entry-level technical employee is focusing on getting acclimated to their new working environment.
+For the first few months, an entry-level technical employee is focusing on getting acclimated to their new working environment.
 They’re finding their place on the team, working through strengths and weaknesses with their supervisor, and other standard onboarding activities.

 If you’re looking for software security training solutions, we’re here to help!

 This post was originally published June 16, 2016, and refreshed June 17, 2020.

 Antionette Parnther is a security consultant at Synopsys.
 She works with consumers on vulnerability assessments, secure code reviews, and security architecture reviews.
 Prior to Synopsys, Antionette spent 2 years with the Board of Governors of the Federal Reserve System as a Software Engineer.
 She holds a BA in Software and Information Systems and a MS in Information Technology from the University of North Carolina.